-We are continuing to invest in a wide range of quality, exciting and stimulating fiction and non-fiction books, including cross curricular and multi-cultural examples.
+We are continuing to invest in a wide range of quality, exciting and stimulating fiction and nonfiction books, including cross curricular and multi-cultural examples.
 There is an expectation that every book is treated with care and is always brought back to school every day.
 Books are carefully selected by the Reading Leader to accommodate the children in their group in relation to both their reading and writing ability.
 Sometimes then, a more difficult book may be chosen to challenge the children's reading ability.
 However, a book, more in line with the level the children are writing at, may be chosen, to enable the children to explore the elements found within it (grammar, punctuation, style, description, etc) as a tool to develop their own writing skills further.

-In Years 2 to 6, during the Reading Leader led session, every child has an opportunity to read out loud.
+In Years 2 to 6, during the Reading Leader led session, children have an opportunity to read out loud.
 The Reading Leader also reads to their group, modelling the use of expression and punctuation.
 Throughout these sessions, the children are encouraged to 'magpie' any 'wow' words and phrases or writing styles they come across, to be used later in their own writing.
 If a child comes across any words that they are unfamiliar with, they are encouraged to discuss these with their Reading Leader during their adult led guided reading session, or, when reading at home, they should be encouraged to look in a dictionary or discuss any unfamiliar words with an adult at home, making a note of the definition of the word in their notebooks for later reference and use.
 There is no expectation for adults to comment in the reading notebook but we, of course, welcome any contribution Parents/Carers wish to make in relation to their child's home reading.

-During the Reading Leader led sessions, every child is expected to contribute in reading and discussions.
-During their independent school session, the child is expected to maintain self-discipline and complete tasks relating to the basic skills of English and Maths including handwriting, spelling, punctuation and grammar, times tables and arithmetic.
+During the Reading Leader led sessions, every child is expected to contribute to reading and discussions.
 During their home reading, again the child is expected to maintain self-discipline and reading stamina by completing the pages set either by reading quietly and independently or out loud with an adult (or a combination of both).